Bozar/OneMoreLevel/user/doc/factory.md

 ## Concrete Objects

 Concrete objects (C) lurk in the factory.
-At the start of your turn, every object in YOUR sight approaches you by at most 2 grids for 1 turn.
-They stop moving once being adjacent to you.
-If an object has not been seen by YOU for a few consecutive turns, it teleports to a random place that is 5+ grids away from you.
+At the start of your turn, every object in your sight is awakened and every grids you can see is marked as visible.
+An awakened object approaches you by at most 2 grids for 1 turn.
+It stops moving once being adjacent to you.
+If an object has not been seen by you for a few consecutive turns, it teleports to a random place.
+You cannot tell how far away, but it does not enter a visible grid.

 You can see at most 5 grids.
 You cannot walk past or attack a concrete object, nor do they attack you.
 Press Space to wait if you are cornered.
 All adjacent objects will teleport away the next turn.